 Breaking Down 3D Printing Barriers: It Takes a Community

-The main subject of the panel was: "3D Printing in Hospitals: Where Are We Heading?" and the topics discussed were 3D Printing costs, quality and regulation, and the need for clinical proof of the benefits of 3D Printing.
+The main subject of the panel was: "3D Printing in Hospitals: Where Are We Heading?" and the topics discussed were 3D Printing costs, quality and regulation, and the need for clinical proof of the benefits of 3D Printing in healthcare.
 The concept was to use live polls in which the audience could answer a series of questions and see the live results onscreen.
 For each topic, quotes were selected from medical literature in order to start each discussion with the speakers.

 Before getting to the issues, Prof. Vander Sloten took a quick survey of the professional diversity of the audience.
 The majority of voters were in the 3D Printing industry at 53%.
 The remaining specialties, research, radiology/imaging, surgeon/interventionalist and hospital management scored 24%, 9%, 8% and 7%, respectively.

 Prof. Vander Sloten then asked a second question: what, in the audience's opinion, is the main challenge when implementing 3D Printing in hospitals?
 About half of voters selected cost/revenue as the main challenge.

 Dr. Morris opened the discussion on costs for hospitals, by expressing that cost is indeed an issue, especially when people can't see the big picture.
 Hospitals are under pressure to show a positive margin.
 If it's not met, administrators cross off the negatives on the balance sheet.
 They won't want to pay for 3D Printing and they won't see beyond that.
 They want evidence.